 In addition to the existing 0% and minimum 5% reduced rates, all member states will be able to set reduced rates between 0% and 5% on products and services in general.
 The Commission’s proposal however maintains a list of products to which the standard rate of minimum 15% must always be applied, to be updated with the entry into force of the new provision.
 This list includes products such as weapons, alcoholic beverages, gambling services and tobacco.

 The entry into force of the new provisions on VAT rates is part of the evolution toward a more definitive VAT regime set for 2022.

 Table 2 shows the import charges calculated on a small shipment of frozen Atlantic salmon exported from Canada to Belgium after converting Canadian dollars to euros.
 The product’s HS code is 0303 13 00 10.

 |Goods||Invoice Price||Shipping and insurance||Customs value||Customs duty||Value for VAT||VAT (Belgium)||Total duties and VAT|

 2.4 VAT on electronic services

-Since January 2015, the country of taxation for telecommunications, broadcasting and electronic services (ESS) changed from the supplier’s country to the customer’s country.
+In January 2015, the country of taxation for telecommunications, broadcasting and electronic services (ESS) changed from the supplier’s country to the customer’s country.

-Compliance with VAT obligations by online businesses will become even easier since the adoption by the Council of the EU of new rules which will notably extend the MOSS for the VAT registration of distance sales and establish a new portal for distance sales from third countries with a value below €150.
+Compliance with VAT obligations by online businesses will become even easier since the adoption of new rulesby the Council of the EU that will extend the MOSS to the VAT registration of distance sales and establish a new portal for distance sales from third countries with a value below €150.